Seasonal Flu Shot Information

 Who gets the flu and pneumonia?

-Flu: Anyone can get the flu, but it is most serious in those who are over 65 and people with long-term illnesses or weakened immune systems.
+Flu: Anyone can get the flu, but it is most serious in those who are 65and over, and people with long-term illnesses or weakened immune systems.

-Pneumonia: You are more likely to develop pneumonia if you are older than 65, smoke, have a long-term medical condition such as heart or lung disease, or have a weakened immune system.
+Pneumonia: You are more likely to develop pneumonia if you are 65 or older, smoke, have a long-term medical condition such as heart or lung disease, or have a weakened immune system.

 When do flu and pneumonia occur?